bfoese/edible-garden-backend/README.md

 ## Self-signed Certificates for HTTPS under localhost

 For using HTTPS under localhost (or other local dev domain, e.g. dev.local or whatever) you can use a self signed certificate that can be generated with the tool mkcert.
-The certificate and the key can be easily provided in the NestJS bootstrap process: https://docs.nestjs.com/faq/multiple-servers
-This way the server is quickly running under https://localhost.
+The certificate and the key can be easily provided in the NestJS bootstrap process: https://docs.nestjs.com/faq/multiple-servers This way the server is quickly running under https://localhost.

-But I ran into problems when generating the OpenAPI source code for the Angular client using ng-openapi-gen. First error that was shown was "unable to verify the first certificate".
-This error occured when I only registered the localhost-key.pem and localhost.pem file with NestJS.
-The problem can be solved by concatenating the root certificate together with the localhost certificate into one file and register that with NestJS as shown below.
-Second error afterwards was "self signed certificate in certificate chain".
-But this must be solved on client side.

 <ol>
 <li>Install mkcert</li>